jasperpatterson/homebridge-abode-locks/README.md

 ## Plugin configuration

-To configure the plugin, enter the email and password for your Abode account.
+To configure this plugin, enter the email and password for your Abode account.
 You may want to use a dedicated Abode user just for Homebridge.

 If you choose to configure this plugin directly instead of using Homebridge Config UI, you'll need to add the platform to your `config.json` file: